baksho/deep-learning-projects/README.md

 - [X] Handwritten Digit Recognition using CNN

-Please go to the individual subfolder for the source code and other instructions.
+Please go to the individual subfolder for the source code, description of the project and other instructions.

 #### License
 All projects are licensed under the MIT License.